 *Wall Washing - TBD

 Each spring, a small group of Friends' members gather and, under the supervision of the National Park Service Curator, wash the winter dirt from the white marble Wall of Names.
 This is a very special service activity and part of the Friends' mission of stewardship and care of the memorial.

 On the evening of September 10, forty luminaria candle lanterns will be lit and carried by family members, distinguished guests, National Park Service staff and Friends and placed below the names of each of the passengers and crew members of Flight 93, dramatically illuminating the Wall of Names.
 This is a very solemn, peaceful time to reflect and remember those who were lost on September 11, 2001.
 The general public is encouraged to attend.
-Please note that the Luminaria will be held annually every five years, with the next event taking place in 2021 during the 20th Observance.
+Please note that the Luminaria will be held annually every five years, with the next event taking place in 2021 during the Twentieth Observance.

 Every September 11, Friends gather for an open air commemorative service that includes a moment of silence at 10:03 a.m., the time that Flight 93 crashed on September 11, 2001, reading of the names of the passengers and crew members, ringing of the Bells of Remembrance, and brief remarks.
 The service is open to the public.
 Before and after the ceremony, Friends offer event support to the National Park Service by operating registration, seating guests and hosting a private family reception.

 Walk 93 – POST-PONED UNTIL 2021

 The Friends of Flight 93 National Memorial look forward to gathering virtually on Saturday, October 3 at 11:00 AM for election of new board directors, a business meeting and updates on annual programs, projects and accomplishments.
 This meeting is a chance to review the Annual Report and reflect on the past year while looking forward to the new year ahead as we approach the 20th Observance of September 11, 2001 in 2021.
 Register today to attend!

 The National Park Service seeks volunteers in several areas at Flight 93 National Memorial including: